StonyBrookDB/MaReIA/src/tiling/README.md

 ### input_type

-input_type is either Hadoop HDFS, Database (DB2/Postgres) or local disk.
+This is the type of the input.
+It is either Hadoop HDFS, Database (DB2/Postgres) or local disk.

 ### input_images_paths